Black hole mass and spin estimates of the most distant quasars: Spectral energy distribution fitting: Results

-On the same Fig. \ref{KERRBBmass4}, we compared the results with the thin disk limit for the Eddington ratio following \citet{LaoNet} (black dotted line): in order to have a geometrically thin disk (i.e. ratio between the disk half-thickness and the distance from the BH, $z/r < 0.1$), the Eddington ratio must be $\lambda \lsim 0.3$ (see also \citealt{McClint}).
-Above this limit, the results are not consistent with the thin disk approximation and another model (e.g. slim disk) must be used \footnote{For J1342, our estimates are above this limit; on the contrary, the results for J1120 are below.}.
-To this aim, we used SLIMBH, a relativistic model that describes the emission produced by a slim disk which is thought to be more appropriate for bright AGNs (\citealt{Kora}): high redshift SMBHs (with a possible disk around them) may have gone through a fast accretion with a large $\dot{M}$; beyond a critical accretion rate value, advection dominates over radiative energy transport and the disk becomes slim.
-Also, the efficiency $\eta$ drops to lower values because the energy dissipated in the disk is trapped in the accreting flow without being radiated away (e.g. \citealt{Katz}; \citealt{Begel}) and this effect is more prominent for large spin values (see \citealt{Sad09}).
-SLIMBH was designed for stellar and intermediate massive BHs: following the same analysis done by C18 for KERRBB, we found analytical expressions to describe the observed disk emission as a function of the BH mass, spin, Eddington ratio and viewing angle, in order to extend its usage also for SMBHs (see Appendix \ref{APP.B}).
-Fig. \ref{KERRBBmass} and Fig. \ref{KERRBBmass4} show respectively the BH mass and the Eddington ratio for both sources, computed using SLIMBH (dashed lines), for different spin values and angles, assuming the same peak position found with KERRBB: the results, summarized in Tab. \ref{ap:alltabresres}, are similar for low spin values and slightly different for large spin values (by a factor $\sim 1.2 - 1.3$).
-Also for what concerns the observed disk luminosity and the BH spin, the results coming from the SLIMBH fit are similar to the ones obtained using KERRBB.
+On the same Fig. \ref{KERRBBmass4}, we compared the results with the thin disk limit for the Eddington ratio following \citet{LaoNet} (black dotted line): in order to have a geometrically thin disk (i.e. ratio between the disk half-thickness and disk radial coordinate $z/r < 0.1$), the Eddington ratio must be $\lambda \lsim 0.3$ (see also \citealt{McClint}).\footnote{Only for J1342 and J0038 our estimates are above this limit.} Above this value, the results are not consistent with the thin disk assumptions and another solution (e.g. slim disk) must be used.
+In fact, beyond a critical accretion rate value, advection dominates over radiative energy transport and the disk becomes "slim".
+Also, the efficiency $\eta$ is lower because part of the energy dissipated in the disk is trapped in the accreting flow and not radiated away (e.g. \citealt{Katz}; \citealt{Begel}) and this effect is more prominent for large spin values (see \citealt{Sad09}).
+To fit the spectrum and infer physical quantities, we therefore used SLIMBH, a relativistic model that describes the emission produced by a slim disk which is thought to be more appropriate for bright AGNs (\citealt{Kora}): high redshift SMBHs (with possible disk accretion) may have gone through a fast accretion phase with a large $\dot{M}$.
+SLIMBH is designed for stellar and intermediate mass BHs: following the same analysis done by C18 for KERRBB, we found analytical expressions to describe the observed disk emission as a function of the BH mass, spin, Eddington ratio and viewing angle, in order to extend its usage also for SMBHs (see Appendix \ref{APP.B}).
+Figures \ref{KERRBBmass} and \ref{KERRBBmass4} show respectively the BH mass and the Eddington ratio for the three sources, computed using SLIMBH (dashed lines), for different spin values and angles, assuming the same peak position found with KERRBB: the results, summarized in Table \ref{ap:alltabresres}, are similar for low spin values and slightly different for large spin values (by a factor of $\sim 1.2 - 1.3$).
+Also for what concerns the observed disk luminosity and the BH spin, the results inferred from the SLIMBH fits are similar to those obtained using KERRBB.